 Here’s everything you need to know about the march and related events.

 When and where is it happening?

-The main march will take place in Washington, D.C., on Saturday, March 24 at noon, just blocks away from the Capitol on Pennsylvania Avenue.
+The main march will take place in Washington, D.C., on Saturday, March 24 at noon, just blocks away from the Capitol on Pennsylvania Avenue (see the map of the march route here.)
 Supporters are also planning sister marches in New York City; Boston; Los Angeles; Chicago; Miami; San Francisco; Dallas; Boise; West Palm Beach; Liverpool, England; and hundreds of other cities across the world.
 Currently, there are over 800 March for Our Lives events planned around the world.

 To find a march near you, search “March for Our Lives” on Facebook, or check out the map here.

 The event is being put together by #NeverAgain, a group of survivors of the Stoneman Douglas shooting, like senior Emma González, and junior Cameron Kasky, who have been working tirelessly to make sure the national outrage in the wake of last month’s shooting translates to real action.
 But they are not mobilizing alone.
 According to their website, “March For Our Lives is created by, inspired by, and led by students across the country who will no longer risk their lives waiting for someone else to take action to stop the epidemic of mass school shootings that has become all too familiar.”
 Gun control advocacy group Everytown for Gun Safety is also helping the students plan and coordinate the event.

 March for Our Lives organizers have received significant funding from a number of celebrities like George and Amal Clooney, Steven Spielberg and Kate Capshaw, studio chief Jeffrey Katzenberg, and Oprah Winfrey, all of whom pledged $500,000 for the rally.
 (See a full list of celebrities attending the rally here.)